wells-wood-research/drMD/README.md

 The **simulationInfo** entry in the config file is a list of dictionaries containing information about each simulation.

 Each simulation detailed in **simulationInfo** will be run in sequence, with the output of the previous simulation being the starting point for the next simulation.
-### Selecting Simulation Type
 Each simulation dictionary contains the following parameters:
+### stepName
-- **stepName**:         This is the name of the step that will be used to create a subdirectory in the runDir, we reccomend prefixing these names with numbers to make them order nicely
+*(str)* This is the name of the step that will be used to create a subdirectory in the runDir, we reccomend prefixing these names with numbers to make them order nicely

+### simulationType
-- **simulationType**: *(str)* This is the type of simulation that will be run.
+*(str)* This is the type of simulation that will be run.
 Accepted arguments are:

     - **"EM"**:         This will run a steepest-decent Energy Minimisation step.
     > :medical_symbol: